joeyverbeke/gradi-calibrate/README.md

 1. Open the sketch in the Arduino IDE (or use `arduino-cli`) targeting the Seeed XIAO RP2040.
 2. Ensure the Adafruit `BNO08x_RVC` library is installed.
-3. Flash the board; the firmware talks to the BNO08x via `Serial1` at 115200 baud and communicates with the host over USB CDC.
+3. Flash the board; the firmware talks to the BNO08x via `Serial1` at 115200 baud and communicates with the host over USB CDC at 921600 baud to sustain PCM streaming.

 The firmware removes the legacy LED/haptic game and implements: